NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 ## Introductory Tutorial
 The tutorial below was created before the grid view was added to the Space Types and Thermal Zones tabs.
 Grid view allows you to view and edit more than one space type or thermal zone at a time.
 Go to the [OpenStudio Application Interface Guide](../reference/openstudio_application_interface.md) to learn more about grid view.

-### Selecting a Template for Constructions in SketchUp using the OpenStudio Plugin
+### Selecting a Template for Constructions in SketchUp using the OpenStudio Application Plugin
 Templates contain data for constructions, loads, and schedules for 6 vintages across all U.S. climate zones.
 Templates do not contain any geometry.
 Load templates by using the menu under __Extentions/OpenStudio User Scripts/On-Demand Template Generators/Space Type and Construction Set Wizard__.
 Then select your type of building, vintage, and climate zone from the dialog.
 You can also get standard space types for that template by choosing "true" on the dialog.
 Space types can define internal loads, schedule sets, and construction sets.
 It can take a few minutes to load.

 ![New OpenStudio Model From Template Dialog](img/menu_template.png)